 Voices evaporated altogether when the bus pulled up to a huge white hangar building with stylized letters “VG” painted in white across what resembled the iris of a large blue eye.
 That in itself was not what held everyone’s attention, but the massive craft that rested on the tarmac just outside the hangar door.

 “Is that it?”
 Kevin asked in an excited voice above the quiet.
 No one answered, as they were all fascinated by the special vehicle that would take them all into space.

 Nearly one hundred fifty feet long with a wingspan fifty feet wider than its length, it was a sight to behold.
-Mothership was a matched pair of twin aircraft fuselages mated together by a gigantic set of dihedral wings with a smaller craft mated below the apex of the conjoined wings.
-The central fuselage made up the Branson, the actual spaceplane that would take twenty-four passengers and a crew of two all the way up to Space Station Sebra.
-Numerous round windows punctuated its curved sides, each ringed with painted blue stars.
+Mothership was a matched pair of twin aircraft fuselages cojoined by a gigantic set of dihedral wings with a smaller craft mated below the apex of those massive central wings.
+The secondary vehicle was the Branson, the actual spaceplane that would take twenty-four passengers and a crew of two all the way up to the orbital station.
+Numerous round windows punctuated its curved sides in a random pattern, each ringed with painted blue stars.

 The SS Branson was nearly one hundred twenty feet in length of its own right, with folded wings tucked up together at its sides that would be deployed only when the bullet-shaped vehicle returned to earth.
 The upper half of the spaceplane was white, but the lower section was covered in dark, heat-resistant tiles that would dissipate the tremendous buildup of friction heat upon reentry into the atmosphere.